Richard Eberhart: Early years

 In 1945, Eberhart published Poems: New and Selected, containing "The Fury of Aerial Bombardment" and other poems written during his service including "Dam Neck, Virginia" and "World War".
 He also edited War and the Poet: An Anthology of Poetry Expressing Man's Reactions to the Present claiming to be the first collection of poems based on war.

 After the war, Eberhart worked for six years for his wife's family's floor wax company, the Butcher Polish Company.
 Burr Oaks was his first work published after the war in 1947 followed by Brotherhood of Men in 1949.
 In 1950 he was a founder of the Poets' Theatre in Cambridge, Massachusetts.

-From the early 1950s until his retirement he dedicated himself to writing poems and teaching at institutions of higher education, including the University of Washington, Brown University, Swarthmore College, Tufts University, Trinity College, University of Connecticut, Columbia University, University of Cincinnati, University of Florida, Wheaton College, St. Marks School, Princeton University and Dartmouth College.
+From the early 1950s until his retirement, he dedicated himself to writing poems and teaching at institutions of higher education, including the University of Washington, Brown University, Swarthmore College, Tufts University, Trinity College, University of Connecticut, Columbia University, University of Cincinnati, University of Florida, Wheaton College, St. Marks School, Princeton University and Dartmouth College.
 He taught for 30 years at Dartmouth as professor of English and poet-in-residence, where he was known for his encouragement of young poets.

 Eberhart published Undercliff: Poems 1946–1953 containing Fragment of New York in 1953.
 Eberhart wrote a number of dramatic works in the 1950s and early 1960s which were performed regionally.
 These works included The Apparition, The Visionary Farms, Triptych, The Mad Musicians and Devils and Angels.
-In 1962, these works were published as Collected Verse Works.
+In 1962, these works were published as Collected Verse Plays.

 Eberhart was sent to San Francisco by The New York Times to report on the Beat poetry scene.
 Eberhart wrote a piece published in the September 2, 1956, New York Times Book Review entitled "West Coast Rhythms" that helped call national attention to the Beat generation, and especially to Allen Ginsberg as the author of Howl, which he called "the most remarkable poem of the young group."
 Ginsberg credited Eberhart's article with "breaking the ice" for the Beats in regard to getting them published.

 President Dwight Eisenhower appointed Eberhart a member of the Advisory Committee on the Arts for the National Cultural Centre in 1959.
-As well, Eberhart was Poet Laureate Consultant in Poetry to the Library of Congress for 1959–61, and was awarded a Bollingen Prize in 1962.
+Also, Eberhart was Poet Laureate Consultant in Poetry to the Library of Congress for 1959–61 and was awarded a Bollingen Prize in 1962.

-In her memoir, Poetic License, Eberhart's daughter Gretchen Cherington accused him of sexual abuse.The Quarry: New Poems (1964) contained letters in verse to W. H. Auden and William Carlos Williams as well as elegies, lyrics, character sketches, and monologues.
+In her memoir, Poetic License, Eberhart's daughter Gretchen Cherington accused him of sexual abuse.

+The Quarry: New Poems (1964) contained letters in verse to W. H. Auden and William Carlos Williams as well as elegies, lyrics, character sketches, and monologues.
 Selected Poems, 1930–1965 (1965) won the Pulitzer Prize.
 Collected Poems, 1930–1976 (1976) won the National Book Award in 1977.
-Eberhart was New Hampshire's Poet Laureate from 1979 to 1984, and was elected to the American Academy of Arts and Letters in 1982.
+Eberhart was New Hampshire's Poet Laureate from 1979 to 1984 and was elected to the American Academy of Arts and Letters in 1982.
 He also won the Shelley Memorial Award, the Harriet Monroe Memorial Award, and the Frost Medal from the Poetry Society of America.